Bakersfield Law Firm Representing Victims of Race and Color Discrimination

 Certain Racism is Obvious While Other Types Are Subtle

-While many types of racism is obvert such as inappropriate language and objects in the workplace, there more discreet ways that employers take to screen out potential minority employees or ensure that minority employees are forced out.
-A few of the instances our attorneys report include certain recruiting that is aimed at excluding minorities, job tests that are not related to the position, asking about a person’s felonies, and by distinguishing candidates based on traditional clothing and how they look.
+While many types of racism are obverted such as inappropriate language and objects in the workplace, there more discreet ways that employers take to screen out potential minority employees or ensure that minority employees are forced out.
+A few of the instances our attorney’s report include certain recruiting that is aimed at excluding minorities, job tests that are not related to the position, asking about a person’s felonies, and by distinguishing candidates based on traditional clothing and how they look.
 Rest assured that all of these may land an employer in hot water as discrimination.

 Other types of racial discrimination are those that are permitted or allowed by the company.
 These include company practices that isolate certain members by their race or allow harassment without actual knowledge.
 Either way, workers should not experience discrimination in the workplace through adverse employer actions or omission to enforce company policy.